bear9bear/osticket-prereqs/README.md

 - PHP - Serves as the bridge between the database (MySQL) and osTicket, processing server-side scripts.
 - mySQL - Database used to store data, ticket details, customer information, notes, ect.
-- HeidiSQL: database manager uesd to interact within the database
+- HeidiSQL: Database manager uesd to interact within the database
 - VC Redist: Used for ticketing system to run properly . ensures the system has the proper c++ libraries to work.
 - Rewrite: Clean up URLs and make them more user-friendly.

 <h2>5.
 Installation Process</h2>

 <h3>Step 1: Set up virtual machine </h3>

-Launch a Windows 10 VM on Microsoft Azure and access it via Remote Desktop
+- Launch a Windows 10 VM on Microsoft Azure and access it via Remote Desktop

 <h3>Step 2: Enable IIS and CGI</h3>